 Features such as leader boards allow you to see the most successful traders in terms of profit by week, month and year.
 Making this data public should, in theory, provide insight into the best traders to follow, thereby increasing your earning potential.
 This gamified approach also instills a sense of aspiration into the service, although, as we’ll explore later, this also has the potential to give misleading impressions about sensible trading practice.

 Over the next few weeks we’ll be looking in more depth about social trading, particularly around the existing pitfalls, the potential opportunities to improve the customer experience and what social trading could learn from online gaming.
 There’ll also be some juicy insights from investment experts about whether these kinds of tools could be the key to market stability, or whether they will inflate the risk of another global recession.

 Why would a successful trader share his trades with strangers?

 In finance, as in life, imitation is often the sincerest form of flattery.
 New technology combined with advancements of social trading platforms and online networks today make it even easier than ever for investors to share – and copy – trading ideas.
 But that is not all.
 Traders who allow others to copy their trades typically earn a tiny little extra each time someone copies their trades (this is usually built into the technology of the social trading platform).
 In itself this remuneration isn’t much but when a top trader (i.e. signal provider) has hundreds if not thousands of followers this can add up to a healthy extra income each month.

-Anyone can become a ‘popular investor’ on eToro or a ‘signal provider’ on Ayondo or ZuluTrade if they can convince enough people to copy their trades.
+Anyone can become a ‘popular investor’ on eToro or a ‘signal provider’ on ZuluTrade if they can convince enough people to copy their trades.
 Signal providers receive a commission for each trade executed by a live follower account while eToro rewards ‘popular investors’ based on the number of copiers they rack up.